OliverOakley/project_two/README.md

 ![gcp1](https://i.gyazo.com/e64d352407d892dba32784c49b813418.png)

-By having all VMs set to europe-west2-b allows them to work together within a local network.
-Connected in this local network, the VMs have their own roles:
+By having all VMs set to europe-west2-b allows them to work together within a network.
+Connected in this network, the VMs have their own roles:
 * master-machine - The master of the Docker Swarm.
 It also creates the microservice application, connects to Jenkins, and connects to GitHub.
+Holds the Ansible Playbook to configure the other three VMs.
 * worker-machine-1/2 - The two workers within the Swarm.
 They are connected to the Master, but contain little else.
 * nginx-machine - Balances the load between the master and worker machines.
 Contains the nginx.conf file.